ItamarRocha/ItamarRocha/README.md

 About me:
 - I’m an undergradute computer engineering student at UFPB (Brasil).
-- I’m currently studying reinforcement learning, deep learning and operations research.
+- I’m currently studying Artificial Intelligence and Operations Research.
 - Feel free to reach me on any social media in the badges above and check my [Personal website](https://itamarrocha.github.io/)
 - Make sure to check some of my work below.